32.212 MILK HOUSES FOR BULK TANKS.

 Any producer using a bulk tank for cooling and storage of milk to be used for manufacturing

 purposes shall have an enclosed milk room which shall conform to the standards provided by

-.
-The floor shall be constructed of concrete or other impervious
+this section.
+The floor shall be constructed of concrete or other impervious material, maintained

 (1) The bulk tank shall not be located over a drain or under a ventilator.

 (2) The hose port shall be located in an exterior wall and fitted with a tight self-closing door.